Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

-The magnetopause is now no longer impermeable to the magnetic field, and as a consequence it no longer need be impermeable to plasma, either. \activity{Illustrative diagrams like Fig.~\ref{fig:OMS} typically show the interplanetary magnetic field (IMF) as lying within the $x-z$ plane of such diagrams.
+The magnetopause is now no longer impermeable to the magnetic field, and as a consequence it no longer need be impermeable to plasma, either. \activity{{\em Background:} Illustrative diagrams like Fig.~\ref{fig:OMS} typically show the interplanetary magnetic field (IMF) as lying within the $x-z$ plane of such diagrams.
 In reality, the three IMF components $B_{x,y,z}$ are typically of comparable magnitude.
-Moreover, the orientation of the Earth's magnetic axis relative to the incoming wind changes in the course of the year.
+Because of the relative tilt of the rotation and magnetic dipole axes relative to the Earth's orbital plane, the orientation of the Earth's magnetic axis relative to the incoming wind changes in the course of the year.
 Consider how the diagrams should look when drawn in three dimensions for a few different combinations of $B_{x,y,z}$.
-Look up the 'Russell-McPherron effect' which attributes the semi-annual variations in geomagnetic activity largely to the relative orientation of the Earth's bipole axis: maximum geomagnetic activity around the equinoxes, minimum around solstices.}
+Look up the 'Russell-McPherron effect' which attributes the semi-annual variations in geomagnetic activity largely to the relative orientation of the Earth's dipole axis: maximum geomagnetic activity around the equinoxes, minimum around solstices. {\em Advanced/Group:} Try sketching a version of Fig.~\ref{fig:OMS} under these other circumstances.
+Consider where the reconnection points are and the shape of the separatrix.
+Keep in mind that the $x-z$ cut may not be the best plane to use. \mylabel{act:russellmcpheron}}\activity{{\em Show: } Use the equation for a dipole field to show that the ratio of maximum to minimum field strength on a sphere equals 2.
+Look up the oblateness of Jupiter and Saturn and see if it accounts for the ratio of minimum to maximum surface field in Table~\ref{tab:fran3}.
+Interpret your finding. \mylabel{act:oblatedipole}}